5 Reasons to Train as an Anxiety Coach in 2026 (That Nobody Tells You)

 The Reason Not To Do This

 It's not easy.
 You're working with people in genuine distress.
 Some sessions are hard.
 Some clients don't progress as quickly as you'd like.
-Some families are stuck in patterns you can't shift.
 It's emotionally demanding work.

 It's not guaranteed success.
 You can train, set up your practice, and still need to actually get clients.
 Marketing yourself requires effort.
 Building credibility takes time.
 The first six months can be lean.